glori1396/Path-finding/README.md

             <td>935</td>
             <td>304.4</td>
             <td>282.6</td>
-            <td>257.4</td>
+            <th>257.4</th>
             <td>Inf</td>
             <td>Inf</td>
         </tr>
     </tbody>
 </table></div>

+From these results we can conclude:

 * On vision field of 19 and 20, the rabbit gets in a loop so it will never stop, that's why in the chart we put it a Inf value.

 * The loop is caused because the rabbit walk to a certain point where it approaches a carrot and another carrot see as a better approach and viceversa.
 So it moves in circles.

 * As we can see when the vision field gets bigger the rabbit can do better decision, so it reduces the cost and steps.
-That tendency remains until a certain amount of vision field.
+That tendency remains until a certain number of vision field.

 ### Genetic Algorithm

 The main goal was to create a program that evolve the board with directional signals.
-The algorithm should not make decisions about how to move the rabbit step by step, but assume that the rabbit always moves in one way and it can change his direction with signals.
+The algorithm should not make decisions about how to move the rabbit step by step, but assume that the rabbit always moves in one way and it can change its direction with signals.
 The program, as said before, will have to determine the ideal location of the signals so that the rabbit can collect ALL the carrots on the board in as few steps as possible and with the least amount of signals.

 The initial state is given by a file equal to A*.
 In addition, it should be indicated through a flag, what will be the initial direction of the rabbit, which is key to place the first signal.
 Each individual, for the genetic algorithm, will be a complete board with its corresponding carrots, signals and location of the rabbit.